intelligent-environments-lab/utx000/reports/bpeace2-operation-check.md

 ![b36]()

 ### General Notes
+Shipment details seem to correspond with data collection.

 ### Sensor Notes
+- NO2: Some spottiness here and there but generally very good.

 ### Debugging
+- [ ] Dates: Need to check if the move-out date is correct or even occurred since there looks to be no break in the measurements.

 ## Beacon 38

 ![b38]()

 ### General Notes
 Records indicate the beacon shipped on 06/10, but did not start recording data until 06/15 which could be explained by the location of the participant since they lived outside Austin.
 No shipping info to check against.
-R

 ### Sensor Notes
 - Beacon sensors: Pretty spotty which might just be because of how the beacons were plugged in that perhaps they had too low of power.
 The gaps also don't align with the move out date.